Showing posts with label personal growth. Show all posts

 1. Saying “yes” just to avoid conflict

-Let’s be real, people pleasing is exhausting.
-Agreeing with everything to “keep the peace” often leads to inner chaos.
+People pleasing is and can be exhausting.
+Agreeing with everything to keep the peace often leads to inner chaos.

 2. Toxic friendships masked as loyalty